dehydrator

 for download yet.
 It is in production use though, and I will

-make it available early in 2020.
+make it available eventually.

 dehydrator is a multi-function PHP script to obtain, perform custom